How Likely Are Large Elections Tied?: Introduction

 Similarly, the {\em min-adversary} aims to minimize the likelihood of $k$-way ties defined as follows:

 We call $\slt{\Pi}{\cor}{m}{k}{n}$ (respectively, $\ilt{\Pi}{\cor}{m}{k}{n}$) the {\em max} (respectively, {\em min}) {\em smoothed likelihood of ties}.
 When $\Pi$ consists of a single distribution $\pi$, $\slt{\Pi}{\cor}{m}{k}{n}$ and $\ilt{\Pi}{\cor}{m}{k}{n}$ coincide with each other and become the likelihood of ties under i.i.d.~distribution $\pi$.
-In particular, let $\pi_{\text{uni}}$ denote the uniform distribution, when $\Pi=\{\pi_{\text{uni}}\}$, $\slt{\Pi}{\cor}{m}{k}{n}$ and $\ilt{\Pi}{\cor}{m}{k}{n}$ become the classical analysis of ties under IC.
+In particular, when $\Pi=\{\pi_{\text{uni}}\}$, where $\pi_{\text{uni}}$ is the uniform distribution, $\slt{\Pi}{\cor}{m}{k}{n}$ and $\ilt{\Pi}{\cor}{m}{k}{n}$ become the classical analysis of ties under IC.
 As discussed in~\citep{Xia2020:The-Smoothed}, the smoothed social choice framework allows agents' ground truth preferences to be arbitrarily correlated, while the noises are independent, which is a standard assumption in many literatures such as behavior science, economics, statistics, and smoothed complexity analysis.

-{\bf Our Contributions.} Our main technical results are dichotomy theorems on the asymptotic smoothed likelihood of ties for a fixed number of at least three alternatives ($m\ge 3$ and is fixed) in large elections ($n\ra\infty$) for a large class of irresolute voting rules called {\em integer generalized irresolute scoring rules} ({\em GISR}, see Definition~\ref{dfn:gsc}), which covers many commonly-studied voting rules.
-The most general result is the following.
+Our main technical results are asymptotic characterizations of the smoothed likelihood of ties for a fixed number of at least three alternatives ($m\ge 3$) in large elections ($n\ra\infty$).
+Informally, our main results can be summarized as follows.